White trash: During the Civil War

+Early in the Civil War, General John C. Frémont, commander of the Union Army's Department of the West, without the prior approval of President Abraham Lincoln emancipated slaves held by Confederates.
+When Lincoln, concerned that Frémont's action would encourage slave-owning Border States, like Kentucky, to join the Confederacy, ordered Frémont to withdraw his proclamation, Radical Republicans in Congress were distressed.
+Abolitionist United States Senator Benjamin Wade of Ohio blamed Lincoln's background for his decision, calling the President "poor white trash".

-During the Civil War, the Confederacy instituted conscription of all men between the ages of 18 and 35, to raise soldiers for its army – this was later expanded to all men between 17 and 50.
+During the War, the Confederacy instituted conscription of all men between the ages of 18 and 35, to raise soldiers for its army – this was later expanded to all men between 17 and 50.
 There were numerous exemptions, including for any slave-owner with more than 20 slaves, political officeholders, teachers, ministers and clerks, and men who worked in valuable trades.
 Poor white trash Southerners had little opportunity to avoid the draft, sometimes served as paid substitutes, and were looked down on as cannon fodder.
 Poor southerners said that it was a "rich man's war", but "a poor man's fight."
 While upper-class Southern "cavalier" officers were granted frequent furloughs to return home, this was not the case with the ordinary private soldier, which led to an extremely high rate of desertion among this group, who put their families' well-being above the cause of the Confederacy, and thought of themselves as "Conditional Confederates".
 Deserters harassed soldiers, raided farms and stole food, and sometimes banded together in settlements, such as the "Free State of Jones" (formerly Jones County) in Mississippi.
 When found, deserters could be executed or humiliated by being put into chains.